pp30/Search_Engine-Natural_Language_Processing/A1/code/README.txt

-This folder contains the template code
+This folder contains the files

 main.py - The main module that contains the outline of the Search Engine.
 Do not change anything in this file. util.py - An extra file where you can add any additional processing or utility functions that you may need for any of the sub-tasks.